Ireland Itinerary 14 Days

 There is another Dublin Bus that comes to the airport and this is #16.
 This route stops in the city centre (O’Connell Street) then crosses the River Liffey and continues through the southside suburbs.
 If you get this bus make sure you ask the driver to let you off on O’Connell street.
 You can catch the Dublin bus just outside Terminal 1 Arrivals the cost will be €3.30 and remember the exact coins will be needed.

-Ireland Itinerary 14 days
+Perfect Ireland Itinerary

 Day 1.
 Spending time in Dublin